Rehabilitation programmes

 Psychological treatment

-Kowhiritanga (for female offenders)
+Kowhiritanga (for women)

 Mauri Tū Pae

-A group-based programme Mauri Tū Pae (formerly known as the Māori therapeutic programme) is for medium risk offenders and is delivered in Māori focus units nationally.
-It’s for male prisoners with a range of offending needs and teaches prisoners skills to alter the thoughts, attitudes and behaviours that led to their offending.
+A group-based programme Mauri Tū Pae (formerly known as the Māori therapeutic programme) is for people assessed as medium risk and is delivered in special focus units.
+It’s for men in prison with a range of offending needs and teaches prisoners skills to alter the thoughts, attitudes and behaviours that led to their offending.

 Saili Matagi

-Saili Matagi is a group-based programme delivered in the Pacific focus unit for male prisoners of Pasifika descent with a medium risk of re-offending who are serving a sentence for violent offences.
+Saili Matagi is a group-based programme delivered in the Pacific focus unit for men of Pasifika descent with a medium risk of re-offending who are serving a sentence for violent offences.
 It teaches a range of skills so that participants can change attitudes and behaviours and so reduce the likelihood of them re-offending.
 It involves family and community groups in the participants’ rehabilitation and reintegration.

 Medium intensity rehabilitation programme